 Tourists come to Shibuya to discover a unique side of Tokyo.
 You might even notice that the way people dress there is quite different, especially if you compare it to the way people in Asakusa dress for example.
 I cannot say it often enough so I’ll say it again: what I really love about Tokyo is the way tradition and modernity coexist in perfect harmony.

 I do love hanging out in Shibuya so every time I travel to Tokyo, I make sure to drop by to have a drink with a few friends of mine who live in Tokyo.
+What watch how the neighbourhood look like?
+Watch this:

 In this blog post, I’m going to share with you my top 10 favorite places in Shibuya but of course, let’s look at travel options and accommodation first.